gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

 characteristics of the platform.
 For this tutorial we will only edit a few of them.

-The file has a tree like structure in which each node has the following fields:
+The file has a tree-like structure in which each node has the following fields:

 * ``name``: The name of the node.
 * ``tag``: Optional string explaining the node's purpose.